UfoDriver/netherearth-ng/README.md

 * Menu is broken after load (at least in combat mode)
 * Make radar semitransparent
 * Provide bigger screen resolutions
+* "NETHER" is a God object and should be decoupled